 Each year there are a number of after-school activities offered at Evans.
 Some examples from previous years include: basketball, choir, jump rope, golf, bowling, and piano.
 Students are also active in Battle of the Books, Boy Scouts, Girl Scouts, Young Rembrandts, and The Edge of Space Club.

 An involved parent community, including an active Parent Teacher Organization and School Accountability Committee, supports the school.
 Along with administration and teachers, these organizations sponsor educational programs at the school and help it acquire money through various fundraisers.
-Other activities that involve parents and community are family nights, fundraisers, The Week of Thanks, and various events that support IB units of inquiry.
+Other activities that involve parents and community are family nights, fundraisers, The Week of Thanks, and other various events.

 Sand Creek Zone Overview